S-Corp vs LLC: Which Is Better For My New York Business?

 LLC vs. S-Corp

-• Actual formation of the LLC is pretty simple.
+• The actual formation of the limited liability company is pretty simple.
 For a single-member LLC, it usually only requires a one-page form.

 • Running the LLC is pretty simple as well.
 There aren’t as many formalities with an LLC versus S-Corp, in terms of actual operations.